EcoJulia/BiobakeryUtils.jl/docs/src/metaphlan.md

 ### Bowtie2 database

-The first time you run `metaphlan`, it needs to download
+The first time you run `metaphlan`, it needs to download and unpack the marker database.
+If you don't care where this goes, don't worry about it - by default it will go into a subdirectory of your `conda` environment.

+If your home folder has limited space, or you want to install it to a particular location (eg a faster drive), you can either pass the kewword argument `bowtie2db="/path/to/location"` to all `metaphlan` commands, or set the environment variable `METAPHLAN_BOWTIE2_DB`.

 ## Input files